Maizzle CLI

 filepathFull path of the file to create, including file name

-maizzle make:template src/templates/my-template.html
+maizzle make:template emails/my-template.html

 Paths may be relative to the project root: